Bira/octopus-carnival/_drafts/lphr-scene-04.md

 lights, they turn and growl, looking like very angry human-sized balls of excrement.

 - GM: It's two lemures.
+We also have three rats waiting in the wings for an extra surprise.
+These would have been a separate, previous fight in the original adventure.
+I'm throwing them in here, to bring the fight's challenge closer to the PC's power level.